IMEDEA/mitogenomics/README.md

 # Dependencies

-This software uses Biopython and argparse modules (tested version 1.78-2).
+This software uses Biopython and argparse modules in python 3 (tested version 1.78-2).
 They can be installed in your system using pip:

 ```
 pip install biopython argparse